statpascal/spc/readme.md

 StatPascal is a Pascal based language (similar to pre-object Turbo Pascal) with vector extensions commonly used in statistical computing.
 It is designed as an embeddable system providing fast Pascal type scripting to host applications by generating X64 and ARM64 assembly code.
-It used the Linux calling conventions on these architectures so the generated code does *not* work under Linux oder MacOS.
+It uses the Linux calling conventions on these architectures so the generated code does *not* work under Linux oder MacOS.